Teyler7/zurg-cli/README.md

 https://github.com/zyedidia/micro

-The best terminal editor open source can buy.
+Simple and easy to use terminal editor.

 #### HTOP

 https://hisham.hm/htop/

-This is htop, an interactive process viewer for Unix systems.
+An interactive process viewer for Unix systems.

 ## Extending Zurg

 If you want to add any additional things to the terminal, the best place to do that is the `custom.sh` file.
 The contents will be gitignored and they are appended to Zurg last.